PECOS-packages/PECOS/docs/development/slr-qeclib.md

 # Option 2: Compile to HUGR and run
 hugr = SlrConverter(prog).hugr()
-# Use with PECOS HUGR engine
+# Lower to QIS at the Python boundary for execution with Selene
 ```

 ## Building QEC Circuits with SLR